Vermont Solar Panels Pricing and IncentivesHow much do solar panels cost in Vermont?

 Solar power FAQs

-The average cost of a 6-kW solar panel system typically is between $11,160 and $46,500, depending on the size.
+The average cost of a 6-kW solar system typically ranges from $12,000 to $45,000, depending on the size.
 Your specific cost will depend upon local conditions, the size of your system, and costs of installation and permitting.

 Solar panels can be an excellent investment for any homeowner, and often lead to dramatic savings on energy.
 Various factors will have a bearing on savings including your location, weather patterns in your area, and the ways you use energy.
 Review the section above for more information on the factors to consider before investing in solar.